craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ancient (depreciated)/Combat Mechanics (dep.).md

-# Roll Hie.
+# Roll High.
 Or Die.
-It is my intention to hack the current 5e system of HP, Hit Die, AC, and Death Saves as a complete representation of a character's "health" into something akin to VtM's "superficial wounds" & "mortal wounds" or Darkes Dungeon's Death's Door, that also maybe lets me play with higher damages for my "normal" weapons.
+It is my intention to hack the current 5e system of HP, Hit Die, AC, and Death Saves as a complete representation of a character's "health" into something akin to VtM's "superficial wounds" & "mortal wounds" or *Darkest Dungeon*'s Death's Door, that also maybe lets me play with higher damages for my "normal" weapons.

 ## Vitality
 A character's ability to "tank", dodge, parry, block, evade, or otherwise not become truly Wounded is known as their Vitality.